The kokanee is a sockeye salmon that spends its entire life cycle in freshwater.

 And even more about all types of fishing here: Green Peter Reservoir Fishing

-Hugely popular for rainbow trout fishing and power-boating, this big reservoir east of Salem also sports kokanee and landlocked Chinook salmon.
+Hugely popular for rainbow trout fishing and power-boating, this big reservoir east of Salem has been a rising star in the kokanee ranks.

 More: Detroit Lake Fishing